NVIDIA/TransformerEngine/README.rst

 the `TransformerLayer` API of Transformer Engine is flexible enough to build multiple major variations of Transformers.

-NOTE: To avoid lengthy, we only show pyTorch's examples below.
+NOTE: For simplicity, we only show pyTorch examples below.
 For the usage of `TransformerLayer` of all supported frameworks, refer to `examples <https://github.com/NVIDIA/TransformerEngine/tree/main/examples>`_.

 GPT